mcgingras/recycledog/README.md

 # bigredhacks
 brh '16

-Current name: Salvage Searcher (recycledog.com)
+Current name: Salvage Searcher (recycledog.com) Syft

 Stuff that we should search on:
   Websites: